Register an AWS environment from CDP UI

 - Click Next.

-- On the Audit and Storage page, provide the following information:
+- On the Storage page, provide the following information:

-Parameter Description Logs Storage and Audits Select an Instance Profile Refer to Minimal setup for cloud storage.
-Logs Location Base Refer to Minimal setup for cloud storage.
-Ranger Audit Role Refer to Minimal setup for cloud storage.
+Parameter Description Logs Logger Instance Profile (Required) Select the LOG_ROLE instance profile created in Minimal setup for cloud storage.
+Logs Location Base (Required) Provide the S3 location created for log storage in Minimal setup for cloud storage.
+Backup Location Base Provide the S3 location created for FreeIPA and Data Lake backups in Minimal setup for cloud storage.
+If not provided, the default Backup Location Base uses the Logs Location Base.
 Telemetry Enable Workload Analytics Enables Workload Manager support for workload clusters created within this environment.
 When this setting is enabled, diagnostic information about job and query execution is sent to Workload Manager.
 For more information, refer to Enabling workload analytics and logs collection.
-Enable Cluster Logs Collection When this option is enabled. the logs generated during deployments will be automatically sent to Cloudera.
+Enable Deployment Cluster Logs Collection When this option is enabled. the logs generated during deployments will be automatically sent to Cloudera.
 For more information, refer to Enabling workload analytics and logs collection.

 - Click on Register Environment to trigger environment registration.

 - The environment creation takes about 60 minutes.
 The creation of the FreeIPA server and Data Lake cluster is triggered.
 You can monitor the progress from the web UI.
 Once the environment creation has been completed, its status will change to “Running”.

 - You must assign roles to specific users and groups for the environment so that selected users or user groups can access the environment.
 Next, you need to perform user sync.
 For steps, refer to Enabling admin and user access to environments.